 The Public Relations and Marketing Department promotes the College and its students, faculty, and staff through comprehensive and coordinated public relations and marketing plans.
 The department creates a strong, positive, and consistent image for the College through its public relations and marketing that includes producing College publications, including the catalog, credit and non-credit course schedules, viewbooks, and a wide variety of other marketing materials including brochures, flyers, and posters.
 Public Relations and Marketing also writes press releases and handles media relations, manages and updates the college’s Web site, and produces and places advertising in a variety of media.

 Have an idea for a feature story?
-Please send story ideas to Andrea Small, communications specialist.
+Please send story ideas to Andrea Small, public relations specialist.

 Public Relations and Marketing Staff

 Jennifer E. Stoner, executive director of public relations and marketing, (708) 709-3949